zouppen/gcfocus/README.md

 or CNC machines since the object and machine parts are tricking the automatic focus algorithm in cameras.
-Manual focus works better but it's not optimal if the camera is attached near the head of the machine and it's difficult to find a focus point which works for the whole working range.
+Manual focus works better but it's not optimal if the camera is attached near the head of the machine because it's difficult to find a focus point which works for the whole working range.

-Since X position is given in the G-code it's rather straightforward to parse the position from there, we could set the focus of the camera manually but dynamically.
+Since X position is given in the G-code it's rather straightforward to parse the position from there and adjust the focus of the camera dynamically.

 It is not just eyecandy for stream viewers but useful for checking if the head is clean and not damaged.